 An opportunity to participate in a class dealing with special topics related to applied management that are not covered in depth in the existing curriculum.
 Topics chosen relate to emerging issues in management/business or topics of regional interest within the management/business arena.
-Prerequisite: enrollment in the Applied Management program and instructor permission.
+Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.